 - Environmental education and training programs

-The announcement received praise from international bodies like the UN Climate Action Group and World Bank, highlighting the UAE’s role as a growing powerhouse in global sustainability.
+The announcement was praised by international organizations such as the UN Climate Action Group and the World Bank.
+These organizations see the UAE as a rising force in global sustainability.